Black Hebrew Israelites

 - God's true name is Yah as found in Psalm 68:4.

 - There is no consensus on who the Messiah is: The true name of the Messiah in the New Testament is Yahshuah Ben Yah (Yahshuah the son of Yah).
-According to their website, there is no universal consensus regarding who the Messiah is.
+According to their website, there is no universal agreement regarding who the Messiah is.
 It is not a central component of what defines them as Hebrew Israelites.4

 - Virgin Birth: "Yahshuah the Messiah was an Israelite but He had no earthly father, so what made him an Israelite?
 He was born through the womb of an Israelite woman."5